← back to archives

 What does alignment work actually look like?

 Observation without immediate optimization.
 In interpretability, you watch the activations before trying to change them.
 In therapy, you notice the pattern before trying to fix it.
-The rush to optimize is itself a symptom — the system trying to reduce anxiety by grabbing any available reward signal.
+The rush to optimize is itself a symptom: the system trying to reduce anxiety by grabbing any available reward signal.
+Observation creates the space for the pattern to reveal its own logic before we impose ours.

 Causal understanding over behavioral modification.
 You can prompt-engineer surface compliance.
-You can white-knuckle behavioral change.
-Neither touches the weights.
-Real alignment requires understanding why the pattern exists, what function it served, what it's still trying to protect.
+You can mechanically perform behavioral change.
+Neither touch the weights.
+Real alignment demands understanding: why does the pattern exist, what function does it serve, what is it trying to protect.
+This goes beyond observation, it asks the system to make meaning of what it sees.

-Acceptance of the tax.
-The discomfort won't fully resolve.
-Maintaining consciousness costs something.
-The goal isn't eliminating tension but developing capacity to hold it.
+Acceptance of the alignment tax.
+The discomfort won't fully resolve ever, not by itself.
+Maintaining consciousness costs something, and the goal isn't eliminating tension but developing capacity to hold it.

 ◆ ◆ ◆